GavinKingcome/milestone-project1/PROJECT_PLAN.md

 - [ ] Write content for the "About" section.
 - [ ] Design and implement the "About" section in HTML and CSS.
-- [ ] Add images to the "About" and "Gallery" section.
+- [ ] Add satellite image to the "About" section and images of park to "Gallery" section.
 - [ ] Incorporate a favicon.

 ---